-AA is primarily thought to be an autoimmune disease in which T lymphocytes attack the hair follicles, particularly the stem cell-rich bulge region, thus impairing normal hair growth.
+AA is primarily thought to be an autoimmune disease in which T lymphocytes attack the hair follicles, thus impairing normal hair growth.
 The immune response leads to inflammation, and hair follicles cease producing visible hair, though the follicular structures remain intact and capable of regenerating hair once the immune attack subsides.
 However, in chronic or severe cases, this regenerative capacity may diminish over time.
 Importantly, there is no permanent destruction of hair follicles in AA lesions, which allows for potential regrowth if the immune response is controlled.